Keeping up with Comey

 At William & Mary, Aristotle’s Ethics is out; Comey’s Ethics is in.
 What we have here is yet one more episode of the crisis in higher education, though in this episode we have the potential for comedy a la Comey, the least self-aware man in the United States.

-The Wall Street Journal comments on the upcoming course in its editorial “James Comey’s ethics course.”
+The Wall Street Journal comments in its editorial “James Comey’s ethics course.”
 The editorial takes a Swiftian turn to satire as it works up the first few weeks of Professor Comey’s syllabus.
 Savage indignation beats in the heart of someone on the Journal’s editorial board:

 The former FBI director would not have been our first choice for such an assignment, but upon reflection maybe his experience as a federal prosecutor, deputy attorney general and FBI director is ideal for the task.